em2532/darcli/_posts/posts/programming/2016-09-20-java_intro.md

 * toc
 {:toc}

 ## Advance Java Overview
  This overview is designed with the intention of briefly reviewing some core aspects of Java that might be relevant to a java programming interview.

+## Java's Architecture
+ Java is divided into separate components that help it achieve platform independence, here are those components:

+### Java's Virtual Machine

 ## Effect of keeping a constructor private (inheritance)
  By keeping a constructor private, the class cannot be inherited from.
 It forces the sub-class to explicitly make a call to non-private super class constructor.
 Places you might consider using a private constructor: